 A site page can be customized and modified by an end user.
 Pages stored in Pages libraries or document libraries or at root level within SharePoint (Wiki pages) are Site Pages You must be thinking why we should use such pages?
 There are many reasons for this.

 One of the biggest catch of the SharePoint is the page layouts, where you can modify page once for a specific content type and then you can create multiple pages using the same page layout with different contents.
 In this case, contents are stored within the database for better manageability of data with all the advantages of a data-driven system like searching, indexing, compression, etc and page layouts are stored on the file system and final page is created by merging both of them and then the outcome is pared by SharePoint not compiled.

 Site Pages can contain web parts as well as contents placeholders, and all of them are stored per page-instance level within the database and then retrieved at runtime, parsed and rendered.
 Another advantage is they are at user-level not at web-application or farm level and can be customized per-site level.
-Since their definition is retrieved from the database, they can utilize master pages stored within SharePoint master pages library and merged with them at runtime for rendering.
+Since their definition is retrieved from the database, they can utilize master pages stored within the SharePoint master pages library and merged with them at runtime for rendering.
 They are slower as compared to Application pages as they are parsed every time they are accessed.